US wholesale inflation slid in March as energy prices fell

 WASHINGTON (AP) — Inflation at the wholesale level slid last month, pulled down by plummeting energy prices.

-The Labor Department says its producer price index, which measures inflation pressures before they reach consumers, fell 0.1 percent in March, the first drop since August.
+The Labor Department said Thursday that its producer price index, which measures inflation pressures before they reach consumers, fell 0.1 percent in March, the first drop since August.
 Wholesale prices rose 0.3 percent in February and 0.6 percent in January.
 Producer prices were up 2.3 percent in March from a year earlier, the sharpest annual increase in five years.

 Energy prices tumbled 2.9 percent, including an 8.3 percent drop in gasoline.